Cyfrin/foundry-full-course-cu/README.md

 - Type 113 Transactions
 - Implementing Signatures
 - Modifying the Tests
-- Test on zkSync (optional)
+- Test on ZKsync (optional)
 - Create Claiming Script
 - Creating a Signature
 - Splitting a Signature
 - Executing the Anvil Script
-- Deploy and Claim on zkSync Local Node
+- Deploy and Claim on ZKsync Local Node
-- Deploy and Claim on zkSync Sepolia
+- Deploy and Claim on ZKsync Sepolia
 - Summary

 ## Advanced Foundry Section 4 NFTs (TBD)